All Episodes

 I know that he has been a successful man.

-And with that, he he has his his talent.
+And with that, he has his talents.

-He's he's able to negotiate deals, he understands trends.
+He's able to negotiate deals.

-I I I understand all that.
+I understand all that.

 But to be a leader, as far as I understand it, one of the qualities that I feel is most important and sometimes overlooked is the quality of humility.

-You know what I have found in my life experience is very, very, very, very successful people.
+You know what I have found in my life experience is very, very, very, very successful people, and I'm speaking generally now, their blessing is their curse.

-What makes them so good, so creative, so strong, so you know, a driving force, get things done, you name it, ends up also being difficult because you can't kind of turn that switch off that makes you great at work every day.
+What makes them so good, so creative, so strong, so a driving force, get things done, you name it, ends up also being difficult because you can't kind of turn that switch off that makes you great at work every day.

 I mean, I was reading about Steve Jobs the other day.

-Apparently he was a pretty difficult person.
+Apparently, he was a pretty difficult person.

 Doesn't surprise me in any way.